CleverTap/clevertap-segment-integration-docs/README.md

 CleverTap has created a sample iOS application that integrates CleverTap via Segment.
 Check it out at the [Github repo](https://github.com/CleverTap/clevertap-segment-ios/tree/master/Example).

-### Non-Segment Functionality

-CleverTap functionality that isn't integrated with Segment is supported via the use of our standard iOS SDK API.
-For more information, visit our [documentation](https://support.clevertap.com/integration/ios-sdk/), and [Github repo](https://github.com/CleverTap/clevertap-ios-sdk).

 ## Settings

 ### CleverTapAccountID